alncat/opusDSD/README.md

 The first step is to sample the latent space using kmeans algorithm.
 Suppose the results are in ```./data/ribo```,

 ```
-sh analyze.sh ./data/ribo 16 ./data/ribo/ribo_pose_euler.pkl 16
+sh analyze.sh ./data/ribo 16 2 16
 ```

 - The first argument after ```analyze.sh``` is the output directory used in training, which stores ```weights.*.pkl, z.*.pkl, config.pkl```
 - the second argument is the epoch number you would like to analyze,
-- the third argument is the path of the pose parameter file you created before, which is used to color particles
+- the third argument is the number of PCs you would like to sample for traversal
 - the final argument is the number of clusters for kmeans clustering.

 The analysis result will be stored in ./data/ribo/analyze.16, i.e., the output directory plus the epoch number you analyzed, using the above command.
 You can find the UMAP with the labeled kmeans centers in ./data/ribo/analyze.16/kmeans16/umap.png and the umap with particles colored by their projection parameter in ./data/ribo/analyze.16/umap.png .